lexicHQ/docs/getting-started.md

 ![](test-the-bot.png)

-Go to Publish tab to connect the bot to your Facebook page, [Viber](https://partners.viber.com/account/create-bot-account) or [WeChat](https://mp.weixin.qq.com/) public account, Telegram using [BotFater](https://telegram.me/botfather) app, copy the script to your website or implement the bot in a custom solution.
+Go to Publish tab to connect the bot to your Facebook page, [Viber](https://partners.viber.com/account/create-bot-account) or [WeChat](https://mp.weixin.qq.com/) public account, Telegram using [BotFater](https://telegram.me/botfather) app, copy the script to your website.

 ![](publish.png)